TritonDataCenter/dragnet/README.md

     data/one.log
     data/two.log

-You can scan the entire directory tree by specifying it with -R (instead of specifying a file name):
+You can scan the entire directory tree by using "scan-tree" instead of "scan-file":

-    $ dn scan -R data
+    $ dn scan-tree data
     VALUE
      2000

-    $ dn scan -b req.method -R data
+    $ dn scan-tree -b req.method data
     REQ.METHOD VALUE
     DELETE       478
     GET          503